uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 The version is declared in the parent `java/pom.xml` BOM and consumed without version in `java/core/pom.xml`, following the existing convention.

-MQTT 3.1.1 is chosen over MQTT 5 because the Mosquitto broker shipped with openSUSE and SLES defaults to 3.1.1 and the feature does not require any v5-specific capabilities (shared subscriptions, request/ response, user properties).
+MQTT is chosen because the Mosquitto broker shipped with openSUSE and SLES is lightweight and the feature does not require complex capabilities.

 ## MqttPublisherService